The Best Handyman Insurance Companies

 Cons

-• Limited customer support by phone; customers can only contact the company by submitting an online request
+• Limited customer support by phone; customers can contact the company via email or live chat during business hours

-• Thimble is still an extremely young company
+• Thimble is still a relatively young company compared to legacy insurers

 Thimble has dedicated insurance offerings for handymen that include general liability, workers’ compensation, errors and omissions, and equipment protection coverage.
-The equipment protection plan stands out thanks to its coverage of both owned and rented gear, which is protected no matter where in the United States it is located.
+The equipment protection plan stands out thanks to its coverage of both owned and rented gear anywhere in the United States, though this coverage is currently only available as an add-on to Thimble’s monthly policies.
 The company also offers a business owners policy that includes general liability, commercial property, and business interruption insurance.

 Thimble’s instant quote feature helps expedite your insurance purchase, while its full online services make it easy to navigate and manage policies with just a few clicks.
 If you find yourself taking on clients quickly and need to add insureds to your existing plan, Thimble allows immediate additions.